Cole-Piche782/SpaceShips/README.md

 # SpaceShips
 This is a game I created using the most basic Java libraries I could, including Swing, and libraries to test for keyboard and mouse inputs.
-I was hoping to test and demonstrate my ability to create a game from the ground up, without using pre-build physics programs or similar things.
+I was hoping to test and demonstrate my ability to create a game from the ground up, without using pre-built physics programs or collisions detection.

 Detailed graphics were not the main area of focus for this project.
 In game entites are represented are represented by circles and squares.